maor-rozenfeld/subdb-fetcher/README.md

 # subdb-fetcher

-A badly written NodeJS script that downloads subtitles for all video files in a specified directory.
+A badly written NodeJS script that downloads subtitles from [SubDB](thesubdb.com) for all video files in a specified directory.

 ```
 node subdb-fetcher "D:\Movies"